purpleidea/flabbergast/flabbergast-manual.md

      }
      b : (a).x # Yields 4

-The keyword `Container` access the parent of the tuple (either the current tuple if it is used alone, or the preceding tuple if used in an contextual or direct lookup).
+The keyword `Container` access the parent of the frame (either the current frame if it is used alone, or the preceding frame if used in an contextual or direct lookup).

      a : 1
      b : {
        a : Container.a # Yields 1
      }

-The `Lookup` expression performs a remote inside out lookup; `Lookup a.b.c In x` will start contextual lookup for `a.b.c` starting from the context of the tuple `y`, rather than the current context.
+The `Lookup` expression performs a remote inside out lookup; `Lookup a.b.c In x` will start contextual lookup for `a.b.c` starting from the context of the frame `y`, rather than the current context.

 Here is non-trivial example uses of all lookup styles:

     i : 4
     a : {
-      h : i - 1 # This tuple does not contain i, but the container does.
+      h : i - 1 # This frame does not contain i, but the container does.
 Yields 4 - 1 = 3
     }
     x : a.h # Will be 3
     y : a.i # Will be an error